What is SWAP IT?

 - Easy for Schools – our resources complement the existing curriculum.

-- Proven to work – SWAP IT enhances the nutritional quality of lunchbox foods, parents love it and teachers see tangible benefits in the classroom.
+- Proven to work – SWAP IT enhances the nutritional quality of lunchbox foods.
+Parents love it, and teachers see significant benefits in the classroom.

 The SWAP IT recommendations have been developed based on the latest evidence-based government nutrition guidelines.
 For more information, click here.